 This technique was used to build bridges as well as houses.
 Under the Rialto Bridge there are an incredible 12,000 3.5m-long piles, keeping this iconic symbol in place.

 Sadly, yes, it is.
-Although the wooden piles have been holding Venice up for centuries, the city is slowly subsiding.
+Although the wooden piles have been holding Venice up for centuries, the city is slowly sinking into the Mediterranean.
 Today, some people see Venice as the sinking city rather than the floating city.
 UNESCO closely monitors the constant danger to the city.
 In 2021 Venice narrowly avoided (and not for the first time) being added to the list of endangered heritage sites when the authorities decided to ban large cruise ships from entering the city.

 But this isn’t a new phenomena, Venice began sinking the moment it was built.
 The weight of the city pushes down on the mud beneath it, squeezing out water and compacting the soil.
 The result?
 The city today is an incredible 72 inches (183cm) lower than it was in 421 AD.

 Each year, Venice sinks another 1-2mm.
 This, together with high tides (locally known as acqua alta) and erosion in the Lagoon, causes periodic flooding in the city.
 Over the past century, the city has sunk 9in (23cm) while global warming has increased the number of flood days.
 If the situation doesn’t improve, experts predicts that rising sea levels could cover Venice by 2100.